jtkovacs/jtkovacs.github.io/refs/notes/sotl.md

 - Skill in **instructional design,** a structured process that creates instructional products

 Booth presents her [USER method](#user-model) primarily as an instructional design model, but secondarily as an "instructional literacy framework that encourages you to reflect on your process in order to become a 'student of learning” as you teach' (p.
 95).

-## Genres and mediums of instruction

-### Education vs. training

-Booth (2011, p.
-51) notes that some people distinguish between education and training on the basis of transfer (which education aims to promote).

-### Academia vs. real-world learning

-Via Bransford et al. (2014), academic work is typically more solitary and cognitive than other contexts, although collaboration and use of tools may be increasingly present in some disciplines.

-### Learning environments vs. instructional systems

-This distinction comes from Gagné: _"learning environments_ are constructivist educational spaces that provide the framework for self-discovery, whereas _instructional systems_ are behaviorist/cognitivist spaces that 'focus on telling ... learners what they need to know'" (Booth, 2011, p.
-87).

-# Reflective practice

-## Qualities of excellent teachers

-Per Booth (2011):

-- [logistics]
-    - Focus on goals
-    - Be organized enough to achieve them
-- [interpersonal]
-    - Be authentic
-    - Show your personal investment in the class and the students

-## Instructional messages

-Booth (2011) summarizes Chip and Dan Heath’s best practices for powerful messages, which they organize as an acronym (SUCCESs) but I present here differently:

-- get attention, hold interest: **UNEXPECTED, STORIES**
-- facilitate comprehension: **SIMPLE, CONCRETE**
-- appeal and persuade: **CREDIBLE, EMOTIONAL**

-Also:

-- clearly relevant, clearly actionable ("WIIFM/what's in it for me principle")

-## A miscellany of advice and insights

-- Be vigilant against the “curse of knowledge”, i.e. losing the ability to communicate with inexperts and to effectively anticipate knowledge gaps in one’s teaching (Booth, 2011)
-- Diversify the kinds of thinking you ask learners to do; try to activate as many parts of the brain as possible; don't try to favor people's preferred learning styles (Beneteau, 2017; also Brown et al., 2014)